Tips for Looking After Batteries for Your Two-Way Radio

 9. Dispose of Old Batteries Properly

 • Dispose of old batteries in a safe and authorised way.
 Icom batteries can be returned to us.
-Further guidance on disposal can be found on most online search engines.
+Further guidance on disposal can be found on most online search engines.• Avoid throwing them in the trash, as batteries can contain hazardous materials and can become a fire risk.
+Conclusion

 Taking care of your two-way radio batteries is essential for longevity and reliable performance.
 These simple and practical tips can assist you in effectively preserving your two-way radio batteries, ensuring your radios remain ready for communication when needed.
 If you do seek further guidance, information about battery charging will be in your radio’s manual.